-Dr. Sharifnia is a Board-Eligible Adult Psychiatrist who is focused on treating Mood disorders, including Depression, Anxiety disorders, and PTSD.
+Dr. Sharifnia is a Board-Certified Adult Psychiatrist who is focused on treating Mood disorders, including Depression, Anxiety disorders, and PTSD.

 While initially planning a career in medical research, Dr. Panid Sharifnia was always interested in science and the science of the brain as it is complex on many levels.
 This eventually led her to psychiatry and clinical practice.
 Additionally, the emotional component of psychiatry, being able to connect with her patients, and helping them with issues in their lives were ultimately what drew her into psychiatry and helping patients.
 Dr. Sharifnia was naturally drawn to a place where she could make a real change in someone’s life.

 Dr. Sharifnia works work collaboratively with her patients.
 She listens intently to her patients and what they hope to get out of their work together.
 She strives to have her patients keep an open mind regarding her recommendations and treatment plan and to help achieve their own, individual treatment goals.
 She wants each patient to feel comfortable talking about their conditions in order to provide different options that can make a real difference.

 For Dr. Panid Sharifnia, Transcranial Magnetic Stimulation (TMS) and esketamine nasal spray provide treatment options for patients who may not be responding to medication alone.
 She also appreciates that TMS is still being researched for other uses.
 She first learned about interventional treatments such as TMS, esketamine, and ECT, in residency.
 After studying the promise of these treatments to help her patients, she knew she wanted to incorporate them into her practice.

 Dr. Sharifnia received her Bachelor of Arts in Molecular and Cell Biology: Biochemistry from the University of California, Berkeley.
 She was a member of Phi Beta Kappa and received a Biology Fellows Program Award as well as the Jesse Rabinowitz Prize in Biochemistry.